Tobacco and children

 3) Price labels, which can be placed on shelving, storage units or tobacco jars.
 One price label is permitted for each product either on the covered shelf where the product is stored or on the front of the storage unit where the particular tobacco product or smoking related product is held pending sale.

 Cigarette lighter refills

 Register of tobacco retailers

-Unregistered retailing of tobacco is an offence punishable by a fine of up to £20,000 or imprisonment for a period of up to six months or both.
+Unregistered retailing of tobacco is an offence punishable by a fine of up to £20,000 and/or imprisonment for a period of up to six months.

 Tobacco retailing banning orders

 A person banned from retailing tobacco at a premises commits an offence if he retails tobacco at those premises during the period of the ban.
-The penalty is a fine of up to £20,000 or imprisonment of up to six months or both.
+The penalty is a fine of up to £20,000 and/or imprisonment of up to six months.

 Fixed penalty notices

 The fixed penalty is £200 (discounted to £150 if paid within time).
 Failure to pay may result in a prosecution.
 Repeat offenders can be issued with a fixed penalty which increases with the number of previous enforcement actions.

 Always ask young people to produce proof of their age.
 Trading standards services and the government support the national Proof of Age Standards Scheme.
 There are a number of card issuers in the scheme, including CitizenCard and ValidateUK.
 The Scottish government endorses the Young Scot card.